 The ultimate goal in your open house is gathering as many leads as possible.
 Be sure to advertise on your Zillow listing, Facebook, Instagram, and even through a postcard campaign at least the Thursday before (assuming it is on a Sunday), when people are making their weekend plans.
 While postcard campaigns can generate a lot of curious neighbors, those neighbors may also have friends looking to move into the area.

-To learn more about how to host a successful open house for realtors, we put together this guide.
+To learn more about how to host a successful open house for real estate agents, we put together this guide.

 10. Follow Up on Your Leads